|

 seen this," and you shake your head, again, because you haven't.
 The last movie you saw was Blue Crush, and you're

+starting to feel like a bit of a cinematic reject.
 It's OK though, because May is a bit of a cinematic

 reject too, although in a much more palatable way.
 Last year, May made a film and submitted it to the Atlantic Film Festival.